Slavery in America: 9 Myths Debunked

 - Not all Southerners owned slaves.
 First of all, not all Southerners had the means to buy a slave.
 This is a pretty obvious fact.

 - American slavery happened and it happened just about a century and half ago.
-It means Blacks have tasted freedom for just about 150 years.
-A 60-year-old Black man in the U.S. is a couple of generations away from his enslaved ancestors.
+It means African Americans have tasted freedom for just about 150 years.
+A 60-year-old Black man in the U.S. is a few generations away from his enslaved ancestors.